 - The label of any medicine supplied in Australia must include the name and contact details of the Australian sponsor or distributor.

-- Establishing understanding from these 6 key elements (first four of them covered in our previous blog of this series), the sponsor can proceed with compiling the data for the comprehensive dossier and proceed with the submission to TGA.
+- After understanding these six key elements (the first four of them covered in our previous blog of this series), the sponsor can compile the dossier and proceed to submit it to the TGA.

 It is advisable for sponsor to arrange a pre-submission meeting with TGA for submitting high quality complete dossier.